Crossing the Canada/U.S. border with your cell phone?

 If there is an issue in accessing your phone’s contents, border guards are allowed to detain it for several days, but if this period extends past five days, then management must confirm this decision and the border guards must fill out specific paperwork.

 Should you refuse to allow a border guard to view your phone and its contents, you will lose access to your device by having it permanently confiscated.

 The Uncomfortable Phone Search

 Of course, you wouldn’t have anything on your phone which is illegal or compromising, but it can still be uncomfortable to have your phone seized or searched.
-One way to deal with this is to make a backup of your phone’s contents that remains at home when traveling.
+One way to deal with this is to make a backup of your phone’s contents that remains at home when travelling.
 You can then delete the information on your carried phone and restore it upon your return.

 What Else Can Be Searched?

 The policy extends to other electronic devices, such as laptops.

 When it comes to crossing the border, U.S. border guards also have the right to ask you if you have ever had marijuana in your possession.
 If you admit to experimenting with marijuana, you could be banned from entering the United States.
 If you have a criminal record for marijuana possession, you will absolutely be banned from crossing the border — even if you obtained a Canadian Pardon.